 Our board of directors has the authority to appoint committees to perform certain management and administration functions.
-Our board of directors has an audit committee, a compensation committee and a nominating and corporate governance committee.
+Upon the closing of this offering, our board of directors will have an audit committee, a compensation committee and a nominating and corporate governance committee.
 The composition and responsibilities of each of the committees of our board of directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.